FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R3

 At the end of this tutorial you will be able to
- 1. Learn how to view and revert changes made to files in a repository.
+ 1. Clone existing repositories
  #.
-Learn how to share repositories and deal with simultaneous conflicting changes.
+Share your repositories with peers
+ #. use version control for collaborating with your peers

 ..
 L4